fineanmol/hacktoberfest/README.md

 Here is my `hello_world` example: [hello_world_anmolagarwal.js](https://github.com/fineanmol/hacktoberfest/blob/master/scripts/hello_world_anmol_agarwal.js)

-### Choose one or all 3, make a pull request for your work and wait for it to be merged!
+### Choose one or all 3, make a pull request for your work, and wait for it to be merged!

 ## Our Top Contributors ♥️
 <p align="center"><a href="https://github.com/fineanmol/hacktoberfest/graphs/contributors">